torrewk/Python-Jax-Fast-Stokesian-Dynamics/docs/source/installation.rst

 	pytest tests/test_class.py

-9 - If no test fails, run the main code via:
+9 - If no test fails, run the main code, from the project directory, via:

 .. code-block:: shell